Thomas C. Platt: Early years

 Platt was born to William Platt, a lawyer, and Lesbia Hinchman, in Owego, Tioga County, New York on July 15, 1833.
 State Senator Nehemiah Platt (1797–1851) was William Platt's brother.

 William Platt, a successful attorney and strict Presbyterian, encouraged his son to enter the ministry.
 Accordingly, the young Platt was prepared for college at the Owego Academy and attended Yale College (1850–1852), where he studied theology but failed to earn a degree owing to ill health which forced his withdrawal.

 After leaving Yale in 1852, he entered into a variety of employments.
 He started out as a druggist, a business in which he was engaged for two decades; was briefly an editor of a small newspaper; served as president of the Tioga National Bank; and was interested in the lumbering business in Michigan.
 He also acted as President of the Southern Central and other railways.

 In 1852, he married his cousin Ellen Lucy Barstow with whom he had three sons: Edward T. Platt, Frank H. Platt, and Henry B. Platt.
-During the American Civil War, Platt's illness prevented him from serving in the Union military, though raised money to support troops and actively urged support for the Lincoln Administration.
+During the American Civil War, Platt's illness prevented him from serving in the Union military, but he raised money to support troops and actively urged support for the Lincoln Administration.

 Platt became secretary and a director of the United States Express Co. in 1879 and was elected president of the company in 1880.
 He was president of the Board of Quarantine Commissioners of New York from 1880 to 1888 and was President of the Tennessee Coal & Iron Company for several years.